Minimal volume entropy and fiber growth: Introduction

 For our topological conditions, we consider connected finite simplicial $m$-complexes~$X$ along with simplicial maps $\pi:X \to P$ onto simplicial complexes~$P$ of dimension at most~$k<m$, where $m \geq 2$.
 We denote by $i_*:\pi_1(F_p) \to \pi_1(X)$ the homomorphism induced by the inclusion map $i:F_p \hookrightarrow X$ of a connected component~$F_p$ of a fiber~$\pi^{-1}(p)$ of~$\pi$.

-The first condition considered for~$X$ is the fiber $\pi_1$-growth collapsing assumption (or collapsing assumption for short).
+The first condition considered for~$X$ is the fiber $\pi_1$-growth collapsing assumption (or fiber collapsing assumption for short).

-\textbf{Fiber $\pi_1$-growth collapsing assumption.} Suppose there exists a simplicial map~\mbox{$\pi:X \to P$} onto a simplicial complex~$P$ of dimension at most~$k<m$ such that for every connected component~$F_p$ of every fiber~$\pi^{-1}(p)$ with $p \in P$, the finitely generated subgroup~$i_*[\pi_1(F_p)]$ of~$\pi_1(X)$ has subexponential growth.
-Recall that $m$ is the dimension of~$X$.
+\textbf{Fiber $\pi_1$-growth collapsing assumption (FCA).} Let $X$ be a finite connected simplicial $m$-complex.
+Suppose there exists a simplicial map \mbox{$\pi:X \to P$} onto a simplicial complex~$P$ of dimension at most~$k<m$ such that for every connected component~$F_p$ of every fiber~$\pi^{-1}(p)$ with $p \in P$, the finitely generated subgroup~$i_*[\pi_1(F_p)] \leqslant \pi_1(X)$ has subexponential growth.

-The fiber $\pi_1$-growth collapsing assumption \emph{with polynomial growth rate} is defined similarly with the condition that all the finitely generated subgroup~$i_*[\pi_1(F_p)]$ of~$\pi_1(X)$ have polynomial growth.
+The fiber $\pi_1$-growth collapsing assumption \emph{with polynomial growth rate} is defined similarly with the condition that all the finitely generated subgroup~$i_*[\pi_1(F_p)] \leqslant \pi_1(X)$ have polynomial growth.

-Likewise, the fiber $\pi_1$-growth collapsing assumption \emph{with subexponential growth rate at most~$\nu$} is defined similarly with the condition that the subexponential growth rate of all the finitely generated subgroup~$i_*[\pi_1(F_p)]$ of~$\pi_1(X)$ is at most~$\nu$.
+Likewise, the fiber $\pi_1$-growth collapsing assumption \emph{with subexponential growth rate at most~$\nu$} is defined similarly with the condition that the subexponential growth rate of all the finitely generated subgroup~$i_*[\pi_1(F_p)] \leqslant \pi_1(X)$ is at most~$\nu$.

-In these definitions, it is enough to check the condition for every vertex~$p \in P$.
+In these definitions, it is enough to check the condition for every vertex~$p \in P$ (but we will not need this result).

-The following result shows that if the subexponential growth rate in the collapsing assumption is small enough then the minimal volume entropy of~$X$ vanishes.
+The following result shows that if the subexponential growth rate in the fiber collapsing assumption is small enough then the minimal volume entropy of~$X$ vanishes.

 \begin{theorem} Let $X$ be a connected finite simplicial $m$-complex satisfying the fiber $\pi_1$-growth collapsing assumption with subexponential growth rate at most~$\nu$ onto a simplicial $k$-complex~$P$.
 Suppose that $\nu < \frac{m-k}{m}$.
 Then $X$ has zero minimal volume entropy, that is,